zpainter/iassist/content/about/general-assembly-minutes-2007.md

 Chair is really only an umbrella role; the important work of the committee is directed by KB Rasmussen, R Rice, and S Cannon.

-KB Rasmussen - publication of the IQ is one year behind, but that\'s good, because we have been even farther behind.
+KB Rasmussen - publication of the IQ is one year behind, but that's good, because we have been even farther behind.
 All presenters were urged to submit their presentations.